spacebeam/research/web/torchup.org/content/pages/rules.md

 Games will be run in a semi-automated fashion.

-Bots must not slow down the game speed:
+Bots must not slow down the game speed on purpose:

 - All games will be played in a LAN UDP network game between the two players at setLocalSpeed(0), please make sure that your bot functions correctly on this setting.

 - To avoid problems, base your 'timings' on unit counts or getFrameCount() and not machine time.

 - Your bot *MUST NOT* call setLocalSpeed() or setFrameSkip() during the competition.
+Not even setLocalSpeed(0) or setFrameSkip(0).
+We suggest you comment out all calls to them.

 - Games will be run using the Game Speed slider in the game lobby set to the default which is "Normal" (i.e. latency frames = 3, also known as LF3).